 The sample.csv file shows the expected variable names and formats.
-Column order is immaterial, and additional columns are permitted.
+Column order is immaterial, but names are case sensitive.
 The computational algorithm follows that recommended by WHO for skew distributions, with Z scores outside of the range [-3, 3] calculated in units of SD23, the distance between Z=2 and Z=3 (Z = -2 to -3 in the lower tail).
 Z-scores < -6 or > 6 are not reported (biologically implausible values).

 Please note that waist circumference is measured at the level of the iliac crest in the mid-axillary line following the so-called 'NIH' protocol.
 In a Canadian context, Jennifer Patry-Parisien and colleagues (2012) at Statistics Canada published a formal comparison of alternate measurement protocols and noted that "the Canadian clinical practice guidelines on the management and prevention of obesity in adults and children suggested that practitioners use the National Institutes of Health (NIH) method to measure WC.
 Two years later, the Canadian Society for Exercise Physiology (CSEP) adopted the NIH method as part of the measurement protocols in the Canadian Physical Activity and Fitness Lifestyle Approach".

 The variable agemons is age in months and will be rounded to the nearest integer value; sex may be coded as M/F or m/f or 1/2 (1 = male); height is in cm, and waist is the circumference in cm measured at the level of the iliac crest in the mid-axillary line.
 The identifier variable id should be unique for each observation.